-Worth to remember – you are supposed to keep a balance.
+Worth remembering – you are supposed to keep a balance.
 Less than half a page shows you have zero connection to the candidate, but don’t become too engaged in the process.

-A personal or professional, letter of recommendation for job, takes 1-2 pages, closed to a CV usual size.
+A personal or professional, letter of recommendation for a job, takes 1-2 pages, closed to a CV’s usual size.
 It’s very common to provide short documents without a deep explanation and unique points.
-The friend of yours will probably fail if you just type something general and submit.
+A friend of yours will probably fail if you just type something general and submit it.

 So, after making clear a length and a core structure, let’s go to more details.

 You may also think the best way is just to tell about all the good qualities an applicant has.
 But here’s the tricky moment – you should connect certain skills and a position.
-Don’t distract an employer, there’s plenty of other letters to read.
+Don’t distract an employer, there are plenty of other letters to read.

 So, as a prolonged summary, let’s make things clear.
 When it comes to a promotion or a new job, a recommendation letter must be: